 2. Hold supervisors accountable

 Each supervisor should take an active role in making sure their team is working safely and using the right protective equipment.
 This may include leading training sessions on equipment use or regularly reminding employees of their job-specific PPE responsibilities.
 Doing the work to help keep employees safe should be included in every supervisor’s job description.

 3. Make sure PPE fits individual employees

 When PPE is uncomfortable, it’s a significant barrier to having your employees wear it properly and regularly.
 And usually, uncomfortable equipment is indicative of an improper fit.
 OSHA requires some pieces of protective equipment to be fitted to the individual on a regular basis.
 Respirators, for example, need to be fitted annually—at minimum.
 Fitting is also necessary when employees get a new respirator or experience a major facial change—like a significant weight loss.

 4. Consult with employees before introducing new PPE

 Those who work in specialized positions know the typical hazards of their everyday work better than anyone else.
 They’re often able to help make good decisions about the types of protective equipment that are appropriate for their job.
 Giving employees equipment they prefer is also a great way to increase the likelihood they will use it.

 Be prepared for the inevitable injury

 PPE can help to keep employees safe, but it can’t prevent every injury.
 Before an accident occurs, you should have a plan for where you’ll bring your employees for injury care.
-Visit Advanced Urgent Care & Occupational Medicine in Brighton, Northglenn or Fort Lupton, Colorado for quality injury care, assistance with Respirator Fit Testing, or other occupational medicine services.
+Visit Advanced Urgent Care & Occupational Medicine in Colorado for quality injury care and other occupational medicine services.